Afrin, Syria: Turkish military incursion

 On 12 April 2018, a Turkish-backed interim council was elected in Afrin, consisting of 20 "elders from the city" – 11 Kurds, eight Arabs, and one Turkmen, Turkish state media reported.
 The council is headed by a Kurd named Zuhair Haider who, in an interview with the state-run Anadolu Agency, expressed his gratitude to Turkey and vowed to "serve" the local citizens.

 In June 2018, the United Nations published a report stating that the security situation under Turkish-backed rebel control remains volatile.
 The OHCHR had received reports of lawlessness and rampant criminality, such as theft, harassment, cruel treatment and other abuse, and murders committed by several Turkish-backed armed groups, especially by the Sultan Murad and Hamza Divisions.
 The OCHR stated that civilians, particularly ethnic Kurds from Afrin, are being targeted for discrimination by the same Turkish-backed fighters.

 On 2 August 2018, Amnesty International reported that the Turkish forces were giving Syrian armed groups free rein to commit serious human rights abuses against civilians in the northern city of Afrin.
 The research had found the Turkish-backed fighters have involved in arbitrary detentions, torture, forced displacement, enforced disappearances, confiscation of property, and looting.

 On 28 April 2020, a bombing in Afrin killed 40 people, including 11 children.
 No group claimed responsibility.
 Turkey blamed the YPG for the attack.

-On 11 October 2021, a car bombing killed at least 6 people.
+On 11 October 2021, a car bombing killed at least six people.

-Hayat Tahrir al-Sham entered the city on 13 October 2022, during clashes between SNA groups in the region.
+Hay'at Tahrir al-Sham (HTS) entered the city on 13 October 2022, during clashes between SNA groups in the region.
+They later retreated.

+A group affiliated with the Syrian caretaker government, described as "Public Security Forces", entered Afrin in early February 2025.
+On September 2025, the Afrin administration's press unit told the Rudaw Media Network that the Turkish intelligence, provincial, special forces, gendarmerie, counter-terrorism, and police forces in the Syrian Kurd city of Afrin have completely withdrawn from the city center and districts.